John Zinda

 Selected Publications

-- Zinda, John A., James Zhang, Lindy B. Williams, David L. Kay, and Sarah M. Alexander*, and Libby Zemaitis.
+- Zinda, John A., James Zhang, Lindy B. Williams, David L. Kay, and Sarah M. Alexander, and Libby Zemaitis.
 2022.
 Different Hazards, Different Responses: Assessments of Flooding and COVID-19 Risks among Upstate New York Residents.
-Socius 8:23780231211069215.
+Socius 8:1-20.

-- Zinda, John and Jun He.
+- Zinda, John A. and Jun He.
 2020.
 Ecological Civilization in the Mountains: How Walnuts Boomed and Busted in Southwest China.
-The Journal of Peasant Studies 47(5):1052-1076.
+Journal of Peasant Studies 47(5):1052-1076.

-- Kuras, Evan R., Paige S. Warren, John Zinda, Myla F. J. Aronson, Sarel Cilliers, Mark A. Goddard, Charles H. Nilon, and Richelle Winkler.
+- Kuras, Evan R., Paige S. Warren, John A. Zinda, Myla F. J. Aronson, Sarel Cilliers, Mark A. Goddard, Charles H. Nilon, and Richelle Winkler.
 2020.
 Urban Socioeconomic Inequality and Biodiversity Often Converge, but Not Always: A Global Meta-Analysis.
 Landscape and Urban Planning 198:103799.

-- Zinda, John and Zhiming Zhang.
+- Zinda, John A. and Zhiming Zhang.
 2019.
 Explaining Heterogeneous Afforestation Outcomes: How Community Officials and Households Mediate Tree Cover Change in China.
 World Development 122: 385-398.

-- Zinda, John.
-2017.
+- Zinda, John A. 2017.
 Tourism Dynamos: Selective Commodification and Developmental Conservation in China’s Protected Areas.
 Geoforum 78: 141-152.

 Recent Courses Taught

-- DSOC 3240: Environmental Sociology
+- GDEV 3240: Environmental Sociology

-- DSOC 6210: Fundamentals of Environmental Sociology
+- GDEV 6210: Fundamentals of Environmental Sociology

 - DSOC 6340: Risk and Disaster